WORKPLACE EQUITY AUDITS

 There are ways to design a working plan that is effective and creates the least amount of harm.

-What’s the best way to teach adults about DEI initiatives?
+What’s the best way to teach adults about equity initiatives?

 Growth is more likely when psychological safety is present; trust is foundational.
 A “shaming and blaming” approach is not an effective strategy for organizational or cultural change.